 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Banque Cantonale Vaudoise (BCV) reported total carbon emissions of approximately 4,453,000 kg CO2e.
-This includes Scope 1 emissions of about 1,211,000 kg CO2e, primarily from stationary combustion, and Scope 2 emissions of around 140,000 kg CO2e, mainly from purchased electricity.
-The bank's Scope 3 emissions were significant, totalling approximately 3,102,000 kg CO2e, with major contributions from employee commuting (about 1,590,000 kg CO2e) and business travel (approximately 316,000 kg CO2e).
+In 2023, Banque Cantonale Vaudoise (BCV) reported total carbon emissions of approximately 4,710,000 kg CO2e.
+This figure includes 1,157,000 kg CO2e from Scope 1 emissions, 139,000 kg CO2e from Scope 2 emissions, and a significant 3,413,000 kg CO2e from Scope 3 emissions.
+In comparison, the previous year, 2022, BCV's total emissions were about 4,583,000 kg CO2e, with Scope 1 at 1,089,000 kg CO2e, Scope 2 at 165,000 kg CO2e, and Scope 3 at 3,328,000 kg CO2e.
 BCV has set ambitious climate commitments, aiming to reduce its direct CO2 emissions by at least 35% from 2019 levels by 2030.
 This target aligns with federal and cantonal government objectives.
-Additionally, under a framework agreement with the Canton of Vaud, BCV is investing CHF 2.6 million over ten years to achieve energy reduction targets, including a 20% reduction in power consumption at its Administrative Center by 2028.
-The bank is also committed to achieving net-zero greenhouse gas emissions by 2050, as mandated by the Climate and Innovation Act approved in June 2023.
-This includes targets for both Scope 1 and Scope 2 emissions, reflecting a comprehensive approach to climate action.
-Overall, BCV's emissions data and reduction initiatives demonstrate a proactive stance towards sustainability and climate responsibility within the financial sector in Switzerland.
+The bank is also investing CHF 2.6 million over ten years to achieve energy reduction targets at its flagship sites, aiming for a 9% reduction in power consumption at its head office and a 20% reduction at its Administrative Center by 2028.
+Furthermore, BCV is committed to exploring strategies for achieving net-zero greenhouse gas emissions by 2050, as mandated by Switzerland's Climate and Innovation Act, which requires companies to reach net-zero for Scope 1 and Scope 2 emissions by that year.
+The bank's efforts reflect a proactive approach to climate action within the financial sector, demonstrating its commitment to sustainability and environmental responsibility.

 Access structured emissions data, company-specific emission factors, and source documents